 How does ITS work?

+the activities and success of your students.
 A school has a Thespian troupe that is led by a troupe director—usually the school’s theatre teacher.
 Students earn an invitation to be inducted into the Thespian Society.
-Having a Thespian Society troupe at your school raises the profile and stature of your theatre program, making both your school and community aware of the activities and success of your students.

 Who are Thespians?